Federal Direct Subsidized and Unsubsidized Loans

 |Doctorate of Pharmacy||33,000|

 |Master of Public Health (MPH)||33,000|

-- An undergraduate student's dependency status is determined by the FAFSA application and federal guidelines.
+- An undergraduate student's dependency status is determined by the FAFSA and federal guidelines.

-- If the borrower is not eligible for the maximum subsidized loan, they are offered the difference as unsubsidized loans, not to exceed the Cost of Attendance less other financial aid.
+- If the borrower is not eligible for the maximum subsidized loan, they may be offered the difference as unsubsidized loans.

-- Aggregate loan limits, are the lifetime maximum loan amounts a borrower is eligible for in their academic career.
-A borrowers aggregate total is the total off all loans that student has borrowed.
+- Aggregate loan limits are the lifetime maximum loan amounts a borrower is eligible for in their academic career.
+A borrower's aggregate total is the total off all Direct Loans the student has borrowed.

-- Federal regulations require that seniors who graduate in less than a full academic year cannot access the full senior maximum in Federal Direct Loans ($7,500 for dependent students, $12,500 for independent students).
-UW Madison was exempt from this rule for many years.
-Beginning with the summer, 2012 term, UW Madison will be required to begin prorating loans for seniors who graduate after attending only one term of the 2012-2013 year.
-For example, the 2012-2013 school year is made up of three terms; summer 2012, fall 2012 and spring 2013.
-If a senior graduates after attending only ONE of those terms their Direct Loans must be prorated down to reflect the actual number of credits taken.
-If the student is not attending fulltime the loan is reduced further.
-The formula used for the dependent senior loan amount is (# credits/24 x $7,500).
-For independent seniors the amount is determined by (# credits/24 x $12,500).
+- Seniors who graduate in less than a full academic year cannot receive the full senior maximum in Federal Direct Loans ($7,500 for dependent students, $12,500 for independent students).
+UW Madison is required to prorate loans for seniors who graduate after attending only one term of an academic year.
+For example, the 2015-2016 school year is made up of three terms; summer 2015, fall 2015 and spring 2016.
+If a senior graduates after attending only ONE of those terms their Direct Loans must be prorated down to reflect the actual number of credits taken during their final term.
+If a student is enrolled for summer AND another term the loans do not need to be prorated.

 |Grade Level||Lifetime Aggregate Limits|